 Farmer Juan Quin Quin survives in pre-revolutionary Cuba by his wits – as an altar boy, circus performer, bullfighter, coffee planter and revolutionary.
 The poor but shrewd farmer even plays the part of Jesus Christ with a traveling theater company.

 Alice is a drama teacher who goes on a cultural mission to a small town where the most bizarre occurrences are commonplace.

 Havana 1914 – the turmoil surrounding WWI engulfs the daughter of a recently-deceased, wealthy slave trader.
 She falls in love with her cousin, an idealistic journalist, but is tied to her unfaithful husband and obsolete bourgeois values.

-In 1802, the young Alexander von Humboldt led a scientific expedition to the Chimborazo in Ecuador, thought to be the highest mountain in the world and never before climbed.
+In 1802, young Alexander von Humboldt led a scientific expedition to Chimborazo in Ecuador, which was thought to be the highest mountain in the world.

 For five years Rogelio, a Chilean exile, has been in the GDR, where he works as a lighting technician at a theater.
 Though his colleagues try to make him feel welcome, he feels lonely and isolated.

 In 1973, shortly after the fascist Junta coup in Chile, three men—the worker Carlos, the student Juan and the government official Lorenzo—are trying to flee over the Andes to Argentina.
 Along the way, they witness the murder of a farmer by Chilean policemen.

 In 1830s Cuba, a rich slave owner’s son falls for Cecilia (Daisy Granados), a proud and beautiful mulatto girl.
 While revolution simmers and then boils on the island, his parents force him to marry a woman of his own class.